Itai-Nelken/itai-lang/README.md

 associated functions "belong" to the struct itself, not instances of it.

-bound functions "belong" to instances of the struct, and cannot be without an instance.
+bound functions "belong" to instances of the struct, and cannot be called without an instance.

 ```rust
 struct Person {